 Task/Responsibility Timeline Comments Student Orientation 1 st day of rotation Spend time with student acclimating them to expectations, responsibilities and overall site operations.
 Evaluations - Meditrek Mid-term and Final It is required that each site supervisor complete the Meditrek evaluation for students at their site within the semester.
 Clinical Performance - includes absences, misconduct, other issue Any time during the semester Notify the Director of Externship programs immediately upon experiencing any issues with the student during their rotation.
 Preceptors must be credentialed Immediately A preceptor who is new to the rotation site Notify the Director of Externship office for forms Credentialed before supervising MCO externs.
 Preceptor is away from site or no longer supervising a student Immediately If a preceptor is absent or reassigns a student to another preceptor, Contact the MCO Director of Externships The extern may be assigned to another practice for observation/educational experience.
-(However: this practice must also be MCO credentialed and the Director of Externships must be notified.)
-The extern may be restricted to experiences not involving patient care The extern may return to MCO to finish the semester.
-No credentialed preceptor is on site Immediately If the preceptor is not present, the extern's activities must

-No credentialed preceptor is on site (on any given day) Immediately If the preceptor is not present, the extern's activities must be restricted to support functions rather than direct care. • The Site Supervisor may designate another preceptor to supervise temporarily
+(However: this practice must also be MCO credentiale and the Director of Externships must be notified.)
+The extern may be restricted to experiences not involve patient care The extern may return to MCO to finish the semester.
+No credentialed preceptor is on site (on any given day) Immediately If the preceptor is not present, the extern's activities must be restricted to support functions rather than direct care.
+The Site Supervisor may designate another preceptor to supervise temporarily